stantonius/homelab/README.md

 ## Design Decisions

 * Initially I tried to use a bash script as a "one stop shop" to start each task.
-However it soon became clear I was managing config in two places and since a) Ansible has prompt functionality and b) I can call Terraform from Ansible, I decided to just use Ansible for all user input.
+However it soon became clear I was managing config in two places and since a) Ansible has prompt functionality and b) I can call Terraform from Ansible, I decided to just use Textual to capture the user input.
-    * The bash script is in the `archive` directory for future reference.

 ### Proxmox